|

 BOOK - The 1752 Census of Isle Royal (now known as Cape Breton, Nova Scotia)

-by Sieur De La Roque
+By Sieur De La Roque

 This book is a reprint of a 1906 Canadian Archives transcription of the original inspection and census of Isle Royale in 1752 by Sieur De La Roque.